Weighted infinitesimal bialgebras: Introduction

-where $\lambda \in \bfk$ is a fixed constant.
-This leads to the concept of weighted infinitesimal bialgebras (resp.
-Hopf algebras).
-See Definitions~\mref{def:iub} and~\mref{de:deha} below.
-The very first example of interest is the construction of an infinitesimal bialgebra of weight $\lambda$ on the polynomial algebra $\bfk[x]$.
-Also we construct infinitesimal bialgebras (resp.
-Hopf algebras) of weight zero on a class of decorated planar rooted forests $\hrts$ and give a combinatorial description of the coproduct, as in the case of the coproduct in the Connes-Kreimer Hopf algebra by admissible cuts.
+The very first example of interest is the construction of an infinitesimal bialgebra of weight $\lambda$ on the polynomial algebra $\bfk \langle x_1,\ldots ,x_n\rangle$.
+Also we construct infinitesimal bialgebras of weight zero on a class of decorated planar rooted forests $\hrts$ and give a combinatorial description of the coproduct, as in the case of the coproduct in the Connes-Kreimer Hopf algebra by admissible cuts.
 Motivated by the grafting operations $\{B^+_\omega\mid \omega\in \Omega\})$ on $\hrts$, we extend our framework to $\Omega$-operated algebras and propose the concepts of $\Omega$-operated infinitesimal bialgebras (resp.
 Hopf algebras) of weight $\lambda$.
-Further, involved an infinitesimal version of a Hochschild 1-cocycle condition and the unitary property, we pose the concepts of $\Omega$-cocycle infinitesimal unitary bialgebras (resp.
+Further, involving an infinitesimal version of a Hochschild 1-cocycle condition and the unitary property, we pose the concepts of $\Omega$-cocycle infinitesimal unitary bialgebras (resp.
 Hopf algebras) of weight $\lambda$.
 As usual that combinatorial objects possess some universal properties, we prove that the decorated planar rooted forests $H_{RT}(X, \Omega)$, together with the grafting operations $\{B^+_\omega\mid \omega\in \Omega\})$, is the free object in the category of $\Omega$-cocycle infinitesimal unitary bialgebras (resp.
 Hopf algebras) of weight zero.

-Let us emphasize that the decorated planar rooted forests $\hrts$ considered here are very general, which include the undecorated planar rooted forests in the noncommutative Connes-Kreimer Hopf algebra~\mcite{Hol03}, the ones in the Foissy-Holtkamp Hopf algebra~\mcite{Foi02} and the ones in~\mcite{ZGG16}.
-See Remark~\mref{re:3ex} below.